manovisible/instagramdesktop/README.md

 # Important

 Instagram Desktop in not affiliated or endorsed by Instagram.
-Instagram Desktop is a non-profit project created to make everyones live easier!
+Instagram Desktop is a non-profit project created to make everyones life easier!